aspose-words/Aspose.Words-API-References-Tutorials/english/net/add-content-using-documentbuilder/move-to-section/_index.md

 ---
-title: Move To Section
+title: Move To Section In Word Document
-linktitle: Move To Section
+linktitle: Move To Section In Word Document
 second_title: Aspose.Words Document Processing API
-description: Step-by-step guide to using Move To Section in Aspose.Words for .NET manipulate sections and paragraphs in Word documents.
+description: Step-by-step guide to using Move To Section in word document feature of Aspose.Words for .NET manipulate sections and paragraphs in Word documents.
 type: docs
 weight: 10
 url: /net/add-content-using-documentbuilder/move-to-section/
 ---

-In this example, we will walk you through how to use the Move To Section feature of Aspose.Words for .NET step by step using the provided C# source code.
+In this example, we will walk you through how to use the Move To Section in word document feature of Aspose.Words for .NET step by step using the provided C# source code.
 This feature allows you to navigate and manipulate different sections inside a Word document.
 Follow the steps below to integrate this functionality into your application.

 ## Step 1: Create a new document and add a section